snl-dakota/dakota/docs/user/usingdakota/advanced/advancedmodelrecursions.rst

 ~~~~~~~~~~~~~

 An emerging capability is optimization under epistemic uncertainty.
 As
-described in the Nested Model section of the Reference
-Manual :cite:p:`RefMan`, epistemic and mixed
+described in the section on :ref:`nested models <model-nested>`, epistemic and mixed
 aleatory/epistemic uncertainty quantification methods generate lower and
 upper interval bounds for all requested response, probability,
 reliability, and generalized reliability level mappings.
 Design for